dyne/sud/README.md

 ## License

-SUD is designed and written by Denis Roio <Jaromil @ dyne.org>
+SUD is designed and written by Denis Roio <Jaromil @ dyne.org>.

+SUD redistributes the [parg](https://github.com/jibsen/parg) library by Jørgen Ibsen.

+Code reviews were kindly contributed by members of the Veteran Unix Admins and the 2600 Hacker Quarterly online communities.

 SUD is Copyright (C) 2021 by the Dyne.org foundation